 Wanting to adopt a new dog?
 I may have a lead on that perfect dog from a shelter, private rescue or private owner.
 It is very important that your energy level is matched up with your new best friend to prevent chaos.
 As a guardian to your canine friend, it is important to realize “the big picture” for a lifetime of pleasure for all involved.

 I host pack walks every Wednesday evening from 6-7 p.m. and Saturday morning from 10-11:30 a.m. at Dorris Ranch in Springfield.
-We meet at 10 a.m. at the start of the bike path and walk a total of 3 miles.
-All dogs remain on leash.
+We meet at the start of the bike path and walk a total of 2 miles.
+All dogs remain on leash and no on leash greetings.
 If your dog is reactive or vocal, you especially need to come.
 We have many that walk with us who have dogs that were very dog or human reactive and now can walk calmly with the pack.
 I will assist as needed.
-I share training tips along the way, we practice various exercises at our halfway point and we create many training opportunities throughout our walk.
+We practice various training exercises along the walk and at our halfway point.
+Come join us and experience the power of the pack!